 The Free Printable Book Journal has 8 half-pages that include: Cover, Favorite Part of the Story, Setting, Main Character, Other Characters, Beginning, Middle, and End.

-Click on the picture to download and save the Free Book Journal to your Computer!
+Click on the picture to receive the Free Book Journal PDF. to your email!

 How to Put Together Your Book Journal